HelpMeFinishPhD/TimeScheduler/README.md

 chmod +x run.py
 ```
 In principle, you can also write a bash script to run the program from say, desktop.

+You can change the tasks list by editing the task.conf file.
+There is also a folder called log where the start and end of the session is logged in a simple text file, which can be processed further for any purposes.
+You might probably want to delete everything inside the log file to start fresh.

+Have fun!